Privacy Notice

 Data processing for legitimate interest purposes

 We may process personal data where it is in our legitimate interest to do so.
 Where we process personal data for this purpose, we will assess the individual interests, rights and freedoms of the individuals whose data we are processing on this basis.
-Examples of where we may use this legal basis would be in the prevention of fraud or potential fraud or in specific cases of direct marketing where we are lawfully permitted to use this legal basis.
+Examples of where we may use this legal basis would be in the prevention, detection and identification of fraud or potential fraud/suspicious activities or in specific cases of direct marketing where we are lawfully permitted to use this legal basis.
+We may process personal data for performing surveys on customer satisfaction and requesting feedback for quality assurance purposes in order to improve the quality of our insurance solutions.

 Personal data provided upon consent

-Companjon will process personal data that you voluntarily provide within the scope of a granted consent until you withdraw your consent (Art.
+Companjon will process personal data for one of more specific purposes where you have given us your consent to use it (Art.
 6(1)a; Art.
 7 GDPR).
-Once you have given your consent to the processing of your personal data, you can withdraw it at any time without giving reasons.
-The lawfulness of the processing of your data up to the time of revocation remains unaffected.
+Where Companjon relies on your consent as our legal basis to process your personal data, you can withdraw your consent at any time without giving reasons.
+The lawfulness of the processing of your personal data up to the time of withdrawing your consent remains unaffected.

 In order to withdraw your consent, please use the mechanism provided as part of the consent collection process or alternatively email dpo@companjon.com.